5 Best Putting Mats in Golf (2025 Recap)

 Cons

 - High price point: As you can imagine, this type of technology comes at a cost.
-It’s much more expensive than traditional putting mats but a good option for tech savvy, serious golfers.
+It’s much more expensive than traditional putting mats but a good option if you're a "do whatever it takes" type of golfer.

 - Learning curve: Some users may find the initial setup and navigation of features complex vs. rolling out a mat to start putting.

-- Dependence on external display: Requires a TV or monitor with HDMI input, which may not be convenient for all users.
+- Dependence on external display: Requires a TV or monitor with HDMI input, which may not be convenient for your setup.

 Another putting mat that is similar to this is PUTTR which I haven’t had the chance to test out yet.
 It also offers the ability to “gamify” putts and make it more interactive and fun.